 Please allow one week for a reply.
 Due to limited docent availability, requesting a tour is not a guarantee that your tour will be scheduled.
 All scheduled tours will be confirmed; please check your spam filter and mailbox quota if you don’t receive a reply.
 We appreciate your understanding.

 Tours last 45 to 60 minutes, depending on the size of the group.
-There is a fee of $5 per person for all participants.
+There is a fee of $5 per person for all participants ages 6 and older.
 Tour fees support the garden’s operation.

 For very large groups that cannot be accommodated in our space for guided tours, we offer interpreted visits.
 The group receives an introduction to the facility and is free to walk on their own, look at the displays, and ask questions of the our bee and plant experts.
 The fee for the interpreted visit is $2.00 per person.